mahirliy55/stellar-id/README.md

 # stellar-id

+> **This project doesn't just show you the stars—it empowers your own projects to shine!**
+>
+> Stellar-ID is not only a beautiful demo, but a fully reusable, plug-and-play TypeScript library.
+You can easily integrate its unique, astronomy-inspired ID generation functions into any of your own applications, products, or creative ideas.
+Let your next project reach for the stars—literally!

 A lightweight, zero-dependency **TypeScript library** for generating unique, deterministic star-themed IDs **using real star data from NASA/HYG astronomical databases**.

 [![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)